matm/jQuery-File-Upload-Wiki/Security.md

 ## Server-side

-To prevent arbitrary files (e.g. JavaScript files) from being executed on client-side in the context of the web application, the provided server-side implementations serve non-image files with attachement headers, to force a download dialog:
+To prevent arbitrary files (e.g. JavaScript files) from being executed on client-side in the context of the web application, the provided server-side implementations serve non-image files with attachment headers, to force a download dialog:

 ```
 Content-Disposition:attachment; filename=script.js;